Brayden-L/Brayden-L.github.io/_posts/2023-03-10-Linear Regression Routes.md

 * For each increase in rating, the stars increase by 0.065.
 Consider then 0.26 stars between each number grade 5.10 and up.
 A likely explanation here is that harder routes simply offer higher quality climbing, this is a common sentiment in the vice versa at lower grades where some may shrug that "the climb didn't offer much interesting'.
 Additionally, a climber must try much harder on a difficult climb, so likely becomes more attached.
 * For each additional mean attempt to redpoint, the stars increase by 0.0958.
 I would attribute it to the same "attachment" effect as for rating.
 A high mean attempt to redpoint suggests a "tricky" route, providing an even deeper attachment and engagement to the climber.
 * As for repeat sender ratio, if the average redpointer returns for 1 additional redpoints compared to the average redpointer not returning, the stars increase by 0.1634.
 This is sensible as this metric measures "fan favorite" status.
 * The difference between a lead ratio of 0 and 1 is an increase in 0.1634 stars.
 This suggests that climbs that most people lead are higher quality.
-I understand that lead ratio typically increases as rating increases, and so believe this to be dragged by the heavy rating effect in much the same way that OS Ratio is.
+I understand that lead ratio typically increases as rating increases.
 * A climb being trad instead of sport raises the stars by ~0.1901.
 This suggests that all things being equal, climbers enjoy a climb more if it goes on natural gear.

 So a quality climb is likely a difficult yet safe long trad multi-pitch in the northern section of the west coast.
 Sounds like a modern Yosemite route to me.